What is Sustainable Fashion?

 Shop second hand fashion

 We often think about the damage carbon emissions from planes, trains and automobiles has on the environment, but we can end up overlooking the impact fast fashion is having on the environment.
-Shopping second hand is a great way to give pre-loved clothes a new lease of life.
+Shopping second hand is a great way to give pre-loved clothes a new lease of life, and you can find unique vintage pieces from our womenswear and menswear collections.

 In the 70s Oxfam held ‘Nearly New’ fashion shows for the public and we’re still hosting them today.
 This year we’ll be making an appearance at London Fashion Week with an Oxfam catwalk show – keep your eyes peeled.

-And now in its fourth year, Oxfam’s annual Second Hand September campaign continues to highlight the damage fast fashion is having on the environment.
+And now in its sixth year, Oxfam’s annual Second Hand September campaign continues to highlight the damage fast fashion is having on the environment.
 We’re asking consumers to change the way they think about shopping by asking them to consider buying second hand only for 30 days.
+For second-hand shopping inspiration, take a look at our huge range of men's clothing and women's clothing on the Oxfam Online Shop.

 Shop second hand denim